inthepocket/cookie-though/docs/jekyll/configuration.md

 * url: URL &#124; link to a pdf or website explaining the complete cookie policy
 * label: string &#124; text that is used for the link

+### containerElement

+Optionally provide the HTML element you want to use for the wrapper container cookie-though is displayed in.
+Defaults to `aside`.

 ### Example

 ```json